mecid/mecid.github.io/_posts/2022-05-11-modeling-errors-in-swift.md

 ```

 #### Conclusion
 Today we learned how to model errors in Swift using three different ways.
 Error handling is a complex topic, and we should treat it carefully while designing our APIs.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!